meghna1298-cyber/hcc-prototype/README.md

 The current app supports a constrained set of ten conditions in `V28_MAP`, including Diabetes, CKD Stage 3a, CHF, AFib, COPD, Hypertension, Obesity, PVD, CAD, and Major Depression.

+## Data & Privacy

+This prototype uses entirely synthetic clinical data.
+No real patient information, PHI, or de-identified records were used at any stage of development or testing.
+A production deployment would require a BAA with the LLM provider, PHI minimization at the prompt layer, audit logging, and role-based access controls aligned with the organization's HIPAA compliance framework.

 ## Why the AI design is intentional

 This is not designed as a black-box coding model.